Legality of euthanasia: New Zealand

-Voluntary euthanasia is legal in New Zealand, following the enforcement of the End of Life Choice Act 2019 on November 7, 2021.
+Voluntary euthanasia is legal in New Zealand, following the enforcement of the End of Life Choice Act 2019 on 7 November 2021.
 Assisted suicide is illegal under Section 179 of the New Zealand Crimes Act 1961, which renders it a criminal offence to "aid and abet suicide", meaning the choice must solely be down to the individual on requirement that they have a terminal illness.

 Two decriminalisation attempts – the Death With Dignity Bill 1995 and the Death With Dignity Bill 2003 – failed, the latter by only a three-vote margin within the New Zealand Parliament.
 In May 2012, Labour Party of New Zealand MP Maryan Street introduced a private member's bill into the ballot box, the End of Life Choices Bill, which was taken over by MP Iain Lees-Galloway when she failed to get re-elected in the 2014 General Election.
 The bill was dropped in December 2014 at the request of Labour Party leader Andrew Little as the issue was deemed to be distracting from bigger issues that concerned the party.

 In November 2019, ACT MP David Seymour's End of Life Choice Bill, which will legalise assisted suicide for a select group of people if successful, passed its third reading 69 votes in favor to 51 opposed.
 In return for the New Zealand First party's support of the bill through its third reading, the bill was subject to a binding referendum held alongside the 2020 general election, which took place on 17 October 2020.
 The referendum passed with 65.1% of the vote, with the results officially declared on 7 November 2020.
 The End of Life Choice Act came into force on 7 November 2021, 12 months after the official results were declared.

 Philippines

-Euthanasia is illegal in the Philippines.
+Active euthanasia is illegal in the Philippines.
 In 1997, the Philippine Senate considered passing a bill legalizing passive euthanasia.
 The bill met strong opposition from the country's Catholic Church.
 Under current laws, doctors assisting a patient to die can be imprisoned and charged with malpractice.
+The Philippine Medical Association recognize forms of passive euthanasia through withholding or discontinuing life support.
+However the lack of legislation which tackles passive euthanasia under a framework puts doctors at legal risk.